dsi-engineering-ag/kubernetes-hands-on/01-deployment/readme.md

 This is a minikube addon that needs to be enabled using `minikube addons enable metrics-server`

 #### AWS
-The metrics server may already be installed.
+The metrics server is already installed.
 Otherwise, follow these instructions to install it: https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html

 After that you can use `kubectl top` to get metrics for pods and nodes.
 What happens if you limit the memory to lower than 30m?